chili-epfl/ranger/README.md

 # Description of the repository
 This repository contains everything that is needed in order to calibrate, test and control the real ranger robot.

-lease have a look at the wiki.
+Please have a look at the wiki.

 ## aseba
 This directory contains the main aseba scripts which need to run on the robot, on the charging station and on the beacon.